 The modules are supported through the use of the University's Virtual Learning Environment, Moodle, which is web based and so is accessible anywhere via the internet.
 All course based material is held here, including lecture and seminar presentations, assessment information and additional reading or resources.
 Tutors also use Moodle to email students with information and updates.

-The staff on this programme are from a range of backgrounds.
-They are committed to providing a high quality, supportive learning environment.
+The staff on this programme are from a range of backgrounds and disciplines, including current and ex police officers with a wide range of policing expertise.
+Other staff from across Cardiff Met also teach modules and provide guest lectures.
+All our staff are committed to providing a high quality, supportive learning environment.

 The Professional Policing course will be taught across both the Cyncoed and Llandaff campuses, where students will benefit from a range of facilities.